The Sandwich, the Olive, and the Invitation

 “I thought we had met your neighbors.
 I like Angelina and MJ, the Harts, the people in Arrow Rock.”

 “I’m glad—especially about Angelina and MJ.
 But I mean the wider community.
 I’ve got a trip to Columbia next week.
 If you’re back from space, I’d like you to come.
 There’s also pressure to introduce you to the rest of the world, but I’m undecided on timing.
-And I’m inviting you, along with a few others, to join me for a trip to Chicago next month.”
+And I’m inviting you, along with a few others, to join me for a few more trips next month.”

 “Why me?
 There are more senior people.
 More socially important.”